Skip to content

 Ubuntu Firewall

-If your Ubuntu server has a firewall turned on, you’ll need to open port 3306 to let remote MariaDB connections get through.
+If your Ubuntu server has a firewall turned on, you must open port 3306 to let remote MariaDB connections get through.
+You can open this port for specific IP addresses or allow all IP addresses, though allowing all is less secure.

 For example, to open the Ubuntu Firewall, allow the IP address 192.168.1.2 to connect to port 3306.